tigersharke/geekbench-dev/README.md

 This repo is intended to provide the contents of a FreeBSD ports tree leaf: /usr/ports/benchmarks/geekbench-dev so that those who desire may obtain and install their own.
-This will follow the iwebsite download page with updates as frequent as I am able.
+This will follow the website download page with updates as frequent as I am able.